Six simple tips for when your child becomes clingy

-This is more than likely an experience that is all too familiar: the moment your child pretty much turned into human superglue – and stuck themselves to you.
+This is probably an experience that is all too familiar: the moment your child pretty much turned into human superglue – and stuck themselves to you.

 It comes in many guises: the not being able to go to sleep unless they’re in your arms; the not being able to go to bed without having ‘just one more’ story; the not wanting you to leave them at nursery or school; the not letting you go to the loo without an audience!

 Whichever word you use, there’s no doubt you will have experienced it – and felt like you were at your wit’s end.